ahlim0m/ahlim0m.github.io/essays/meteor-gotchas.md

 ## Wait, What?

-For the digits practice WOD part 1, I encountered a serious problem which worried me very much because it was related to time.
+For the digits practice WOD part 1, I encountered a serious problem which worried me, because it was related to time.
+When setting up our application for the first time using a meteor application template, there were several different steps to follow through.
+Downloading and installing npm went smoothly, but the problem was the next step.
+Invoking meteor --settings ../config/settings.development.json took more than 40 minutes!
+I had about 8,000 changes to commit, while the walkthrough video only had about 300 files, and I have tried one of the possible solution to help solving the problem which was running: meteor npm install —save bcrypt , but it did not solve the problem.
+It still remains as a mystery.